StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_pong/README.md

  - Remember how velocity works
  - Remember how to use the keyboard for games
  - Look over lesson 2 if you are confused

+### ballMove()

+What we want from this section, is to have the ball move.
+This should look familiar, you should have done something similar in lesson 3.
+Look over lesson 3 if you need a refresher.
+This controls how the ball should move.

+Tips for this section

+ - Remember how velocity works
+ - Look over lesson 3 if you are confused

 ### wallCollision()